Blister Results From Big Red Run 2016

-1) Foot blisters are the number one injury in ultramarathons
+1) Foot blisters are the number one injury in ultramarathon

-And reducing the impact of blisters on the runners was a primary aim of BRR 2016
+Reducing the impact of blisters on the runners was a primary aim of BRR 2016.

 Eighty five percent of all medical visits last year at BRR 2015 last year were for foot blisters!
 In real numbers, that was 700 blister treatments for 78 runners over 6 days!!

 Reducing the impact of foot blisters was a primary aim of Big Red Run 2016.
 A secondary aim was to empower athletes to more effectively prevent/treat their own blisters in future events, including non-BRR events.
 So the pre-race blister education campaign was more comprehensive this year.